-When you turn up to view a property, you’re sure to be taken in by the superficial, cosmetic things such as carpets, furnishings and what colour you’d repaint that awful living room wall.
+When you view a property, you’re sure to be taken in by the cosmetic things such as carpets, furnishings, and what color you’d repaint that awful living room wall.

-However, if you approach your viewing with an eagle eye (or, even better, using the trained pair of your agent), you could get ahead of the game — and potentially spy some major issues.
-Check taps and light switches, and keep an eye out for signs of humidity or mould.
-This is especially true in the bathroom, basement and attic.
-Also be sure to check the foundation of the home, the ceilings and window- and doorframes — any necessary repairs could be expensive.
+However, if you approach your viewing with an eagle eye, you could get ahead of the game — and potentially spy some major issues.
+Check taps and light switches, and keep an eye out for signs of humidity or mold.
+This is especially true in the bathroom, basement, and attic.
+Also, check the foundation of the home, the ceilings, and window- and doorframes; any necessary repairs could be expensive.

 Note: as for those attractive furnishings and appliances that caught your eye, they’re not usually included in the purchase price.
 But your agent can expertly negotiate your offer to give you a chance at keeping those lovely curtains, or that state-of-the-art washing machine.

 5. Survey the house

-Asbestos can be a problem in older homes in the Netherlands — and though the government aims to have it eliminated by 2024, it can quickly turn a great buy into a dud.
+Asbestos can be a problem in older homes in the Netherlands.
+Though the government aims to have it eliminated by 2024, it can quickly turn a great buy into a dud.

 6. Insure your new home

 There are a number of insurances you might consider (or need): insurance in the case of death, insurance in the case of disability for work, and unemployment insurance.

-However, being the owner of a house, you should also arrange homeowner’s insurance, household insurance and liability insurance.
+However, being the owner of a house, you should also arrange homeowner’s insurance, household insurance, and liability insurance.
 There are a number of insurance providers in the Netherlands that offer these policies, including:

 7. Take care of your mortgage

 One final thing that will serve you well in the long-term: once you’ve gone through the process of arranging your mortgage (which can take a few weeks, but is made immeasurably smoother with the assistance of a mortgage broker), and you finally own your dream home, it’s a good idea to think about after-care.
 Periodically look at your mortgage, or let a professional do this.
 Your personal situation could change, your financial situation could change, and the types of mortgages available could change.